connormullett/remaker/README.md

 ## Installation
 Requires Rust

-Because of the current implementation (using the `fork` syscall), this tool is only availabe for Linux and potentially Mac.
+Because of the current implementation (using the `fork` syscall), this tool is only availabe for Linux and potentially Mac (untested).
 Windows uses `CreateProcess` to spawn processes.
 I haven't found something to help make this cross platform as of yet.

 - `git clone https://github.com/connormullett/remaker.git`
 - `cd remaker`
 - `cargo install --path .`

+Then, you can use remake from the command line by invoking `remake`.

 ## Usage
 Remake uses roughly the same syntax as make.
 The big difference being wildcards/variabls are expanded by name, rather than with `${value}` syntax.
 Rules are not tab sensitive and can use tabs or as many spaces as desired.